frankmcsherry/explanation/README.md

 ## Explaining the outputs of data-parallel computations

-This project demonstrates how one can use differential dataflow to explain the outputs of differential dataflow computations, as described in the paper [Explaining outputs in modern data analytics]().
+This project demonstrates how one can use differential dataflow to explain the outputs of differential dataflow computations, as described in the paper [Explaining outputs in modern data analytics](http://www.vldb.org/pvldb/vol9/p1137-chothia.pdf).
+There is also an earlier [blog post](https://github.com/frankmcsherry/blog/blob/master/posts/2016-03-27.md) discussing the material, and trying to explain how it works.

+In our context, programs run on input collections and produce output collections.
+An "explanation" for a subset of the output is a subset of the input so that if you ran the computation, it would produce at least the output subset you asked for.

+Concise explanations of this form can be super helpful, both for debugging your program and for understanding / communicating why parts of the output are the way they are.

+## A quick taste

 To give a taste, we can explain the outputs of "prioritized label propagation", an algorithm for determining connected components in a graph, by tracking down which graph edges and labels were important to arrive at each of the individual output records, even as the graph changes.
 Here we load the `livejournal` graph dataset, asks for an explanation of node `123456`'s label, and then removes one of the edges on the explanatory path, causing the explanation to change: